 Security Deposit

 Like renting an apartment or a house, leasing a car requires a security deposit at the beginning of the lease term.
-This deposit has the same function as it does in a house or apartment lease in that it covers any damage you may do to your leased car.
+This deposit serves the same function as it does in a house or apartment lease in that it covers any damage you may do to your leased car.
 If you return the car free of damage, you’ll get your entire security deposit back.
 This fee is usually equivalent to the cost of one month’s lease payment.
-The security deposit isn’t the only fee you might not be expecting to pay when you lease a car, though.
+The security deposit isn’t the only fee you might not expect to pay when you lease a car, though.

 Acquisition Fees